 P-3.
 Encourage the incorporation of public art into existing parks, greenways, and open spaces, and include public art as an integral component in the design of new park facilities.

+Component in the design of new park facilities.
 Public art endows a sense of place, a distinct identity, to a park or outdoor space.
 It can serve as the visual focal point of a place, or as a meeting spot.
 Over time public art may evolve into a community landmark, such as with the four bronze figures at the intersection of Trade and Tryon Streets in Uptown Charlotte.
 Public art can enhance and beautify an area, spark a conversation, peak ones curiosity, or educate about an important person or event.
 Public art can even encourage or discourage certain behaviors or movements within a public space.

 P-4.
-Provide additional pedestrian and bicycle connections within the neighborhood and between neighborhood employment and commercial centers, streetcar and transit stops, and greenways and neighborhood parks and open spaces.
+Provide additional pedestrian and bicycle connections within the neighborhood and between greenways and neighborhood parks and open spaces.

 The orderly street grid, pedestrian scale, and topography of Elizabeth lends itself to walking or bicycling as a means of getting from one place to another within the plan area.
 The following actions should be explored to improve the level of connectivity and enhance non-vehicular travel.
-See Map 7, Future Public Facilities and Infrastructure Improvements, page 68.
+See Map 7, Future Public Facilities and Infrastructure Improvements, page 66.